CoLRev-Environment/colrev/docs/source/user_resources/manual.rst

    # Optional: install autocompletion (Bash, Zsh, Fish):
    colrev install-click

-Installing the command-line interface automatically installs the CoLRev-core and CoLRev-hooks.
+Installing the command-line interface automatically installs the CoLRev-core and CoLRev-hooks On Windows, Docker must be started before using CoLRev.
+This can be done manually or automatically based on the Settings (General/Start Docker Desktop when you log in).
 Extensions are available in the `extensions section <manual/A_appendix.html#extension>`_ and on `GitHub <https://github.com/topics/colrev-extension>`_.

 **Python venv**